BelvaCompany/bssf2gq/README.md

 - Charge Times Disabled, Air Specials

-- Back Dashes (Emily and Madonna can also Forward Dash)
+- Back Dashes (Suwako,Emily and Madonna can also Forward Dash)

 - Guard Cancels into Dashes that can be followed with Special Moves